aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

     vlans: "100"

 # Network Ports
-# All switch_ports ranges are exanded into indidual port configurations
+# All switch_ports ranges are expanded into individual port configurations
 # Switches are matched with regex matching the full hostname.
 network_ports:
   - switches: